"The Chosen Spot"

 - Volume: 429 billion gallons of water

-- Home to Squaw Island, one of only two islands in the Finger Lakes
+- Home to Skenoh Island, one of only two islands in the Finger Lakes

 - Before the area was settled, the people of the Seneca tribe would burn tobacco around the shores of the lake to give thanks for a plentiful harvest.
-This tradition continues today and is known as the Ring of Fire.
-In the summer, shoreline residents light a fire or flare that creates a ring around the entire lake.
+This tradition continues today and is known as the Ring of Fire, where shoreline residents light fires or flares that create a ring around the entire lake.